IAIK/LVI-NULLify/README.md

 inside the `relocator` folder.

 # SGX SDK/PSW
-We advice to completely remove all SDK and PSW installations from the system before starting the installation.
+We advise to completely remove all SDK and PSW installations from the system before starting the installation.

 ## Install unpatched SDK
 First run: